 Kelly Frankeny, founder of One Degree Associates, has more than 30 years experience reinventing, redesigning and directing in visual news departments.
 She now works as an independent consultant based in New York City and Nairobi, Kenya with a majority of her work in East Africa.
 She helps news organizations design and brand new products as well as rethink existing digital and print publications.
 She also helps news media develop and train in all aspects of visual presentation from design to photography to informational graphics.

 Her recent designs include East African projects such as The Standard, in Nairobi, Kenya; Mwananchi in Dar es Salaam, Tanzania; The Daily Nation and The Nairobi News in Nairobi, Kenya; The Monitor in Kampala, Uganda; The Citizen in Dar es Salaam, Tanzania; SportOn! in Nairobi, Kenya and Rwanda Today in Kigali, Rwanda.
 She has also consulted and conducted training with the regional newspaper, The East African, as well as designed the book from the first Pan African Media Conference held in Nairobi in March 2010.
 Recent U.S. projects include Straus News Manhattan Community papers, the political and current affairs website, Salon.com as well as several news and political book designs including Kizza Besigye And Uganda’s Unfinished

 Revolution, and New York Times Bestsellers Brothers, The Devil's Chessboard and Season of the Witch.

-She has a Bachelor of Journalism from the University of Texas and has taught publication design on the university level in Europe and the U.S. She also consulted on various media projects in Latin America while based out of Mexico City.
+She has a Bachelor of Journalism from the University of Texas and has taught publication design on the university level in Europe and the U.S. She also consulted on various media projects in Latin America while based in Mexico City.